 The minimum amount of space you need for Windows 10 varies slightly based on the version you install, but it’s typically around 16 GB of free space on your chosen drive.

 Microsoft recommends having at least 20 GB of free storage space before installing Windows 10 64-bit.
-I would dedicate at least 30 GB of storage space to Windows to run well.
+I would dedicate at least 30 GB of storage space to run well.

 Full drives, whether HDDs or SSDs, don’t perform well.